FahadAkram07/Playwright-TS-Framework/README.md

-# Automation of SimplyBe Website
+# Automation of Ecommerce Website

 This repository contains the automated tests for the Ecommerce website.
 The tests focus on key user interactions, including signing in, signing up, and adding items to the cart.
 The implementation also incorporates Mailinator to handle email verification during the sign-in process.